MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 ![Page Inspection Open in VS Code.](media/page-inspection-openinvscode.png)

-To open and explore a page from the Page Inspector, do the following:
+To open and explore a page from the Page Inspector, follow these steps:

 1. Locate the page that you want to inspect.
 1. From that page, run the **Page Inspection** with <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F1</kbd>.